esnet/docker/PSlight/README.md

 The docker container runs all perfSONAR light services.
 See: https://code.google.com/p/perfsonar-ps/wiki/Level1and2Install
+This can be used to run perfSONAR RPMs on a Ubuntu or Debian host.

 build the container (in the directory containing 'Dockerfile')
 >docker build -t ps_light .